north-numerical-computing/cpfloat/README.md

 <a name="ref3">[3]</a> Melissa E. O'Neill, [PCG: A family of simple fast space-efficient statistically good algorithms for random number generation](https://www.pcg-random.org/paper.html), Technical report HMC-CS-2014-0905, Harvey Mudd College, Claremont, CA, September 2014.

+# Acknowledgements

+The library was written by Max Fasi and Mantas Mikaitis.
+We thank Ian McInerney and Theo Mary for testing the library and suggesting improvements.

 # Licensing information

 CPFloat is distributed under the GNU Lesser General Public License, Version 2.1